-- ipate in the market animal classes and livestock sale at the fair.
-Leaders can recieve tags and tag themselves, an email would have to be received by May 31 with a list (just like with pigs) - All market beef exhibitors must submit a signed feed affidavit. - 27.
-Exhibitors will provide hay for their livestock. - Market animals will be sold at weigh-in weight.
+- 25. Exhibitors must have market animals pre-tagged to participate in the market animal classes and livestock sale at the fair.
+Leaders can recieve tags and tag themselves, an email would have to be received by May 31 with a list (just like with pigs) - 26.
+All market beef exhibitors must submit a signed feed affidavit. - 27.
+Exhibitors will provide hay for their livestock. - 28.
+Market animals will be sold at weigh-in weight.
 No pencil shrinkage will be assessed. - 29.
 All tack (including wheelbarrows) MUST be kept in designated tack stall areas.
 No tack will be allowed in the aisles.
 Tack areas may be provided, pending available space, as designated by the barn Superintendent - 30.
 All animal trailers will be parked in Lot D (down the hill from the barns), and will have limited availability.